zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 <federation-scope-policy>JOIN</federation-scope-policy>
 ```

-These entries set both the federation signing algorithm, and according
+These entries set both the federation signing algorithm, and the
-signing key id.
+according signing key id.
 The default settings are `RS512` and `1`.
-For a full
+For
-list of values see the Default signature algorithms.
+a full list of values see the Default signature algorithms.

 ```
 <federation-signing-alg>RS512</federation-signing-alg>